-Dr William Glamore is a Associate Professor at the Water Research Laboratory.
+Dr William Glamore is a Professor at the Water Research Laboratory.
 William has a Bachelor degree from the University of Colorado (Boulder) and a Doctorate in Civil/Environmental Engineering.
 He is an internationally recognised, award winning expert specialising in field, laboratory and numerical modelling studies related to wetland restoration and hydrology.
 He has been with WRL since 2003 and has managed and undertaken many large studies both domestically and overseas during this time.

 His primary fields of interest are related to estuarine hydrodynamics and water quality including restoration of estuarine environments, acid sulphate soils, coastal wetlands, boat wake waves, outfall hydraulics and field testing, and related physical and numerical models.